 Check in on your teen’s mental health

 Without hovering or pressing your teen too much, regularly see how they are doing mentally.
 Look for changes in their mood.
 Be empathetic and understanding of how much their world is changing.
-Don’t leave them to figure out this new routine entirely on their own.
+Don’t leave them to figure out this new reality entirely on their own.

 You can start conversations individually or as a family so everyone can check in and talk about their mental well-being.

-Questions to ask your teen
+Questions to ask your teenager

 - How are you feeling today, really?
 Physically and mentally.

 - What’s taking up most of your headspace right now?